awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 ## Configure proxy settings for the EC2Config service<a name="ec2config-proxy"></a>

 You can configure the EC2Config service to communicate through a proxy using one of the following methods: the AWS SDK for \.NET, the `system.net` element, or Microsoft Group Policy and Internet Explorer\.
-Using the AWS SDK for \.NET is the preferred method because you can specify a user name and password\.
+Using the AWS SDK for \.NET is the preferred method because you can specify sign\-in credentials\.

 **Topics**
 + [Configure proxy settings using the AWS SDK for \.NET \(Preferred\)](#sdk-proxy)